jmarcosdias/amazing/README.md

 ### Content

-- The font used is a google font named Happy Monkey [Happy Monkey Google Font](https://fonts.google.com/specimen/Happy+Monkey)
+- The font used is a google font named [Happy Monkey](https://fonts.google.com/specimen/Happy+Monkey)

 ### Media

 - The following picture was taken from [Pixabay](https://pixabay.com).
-It is a free picture for commercial and noncommercial use.
+It is a free picture for commercial and non-commercial use.

   - https://pixabay.com/vectors/numbers-numerals-counting-math-3691897/
     <div><img src="assets/images/numbers-circle.png" alt="A circle with colored numbers" width="200"/></div>

 ### Idea

-- The original game idea was by Chris Fawcett, a friend of the developer.
-Chris suggested this idea to the developer so that the developer could implement it.
+- The original game idea was by Chris Fawcett, a friend of mine.
+Chris suggested me this idea so that I could implement it.
 Thanks Chris!

 ### Learning

-- The developer learned a lot of HTML, CSS and JavaScript with Code Institute (CI), so he would like to thank CI for that and also thank his mentor, Chris Quinn, for the mentoring sessions.
+- I have learned a lot of HTML, CSS and JavaScript with Code Institute (CI), so I would like to thank CI for that and also thank my mentor, Chris Quinn, for the mentoring sessions.